gongahkia/personal-wiki/DataStructuresAndAlgorithms.md

 			// 3.
 NEXT node's memory address

 type Node struct { // type definition for an element in a singly linked list
-	value interface{}
-	next *Node // pointer to the next node
+    value interface{} // interface is used here to allow the value to hold elements of any datatype next *Node // pointer to the next node
 }

 type LinkedList struct { // type definition for a singly linked list